BrettShaulson/SEC-Document-Scraper/README.md

 # SEC Document Scraper

-A web application for extracting sections from SEC 10-K, 10-Q, and 8-K filings with **Google Cloud Firestore** storage and **scrape session hierarchy** for better data organization.
+A web application for extracting sections from SEC 10-K, 10-Q, and 8-K filings with **Google Cloud Firestore** storage.

 ## Features